 - Special equipment: deep, 10-inch (24 centimeters) removable-bottom fluted flan tin or tart pan

-To make the pastry shell: Use pastry to line base and side of the fluted flan tin.
+To make the pastry shell, use pastry to line the base and side of a fluted flan tin.
 Gently press the pastry up against the sides, making sure there are no air bubbles.
-Trim to fit.
-Prick base with a fork.
-Place in freezer for 15 minutes or until firm.
+Trim to fit and prick the base with a fork.
+Place in the freezer for 15 minutes or until firm.

-Spread the vegetables over the bottom of the pastry shell (which is still on the baking tray to catch any drips during baking) and carefully pour the egg mixture over.
+Spread the roasted vegetables over the bottom of the pastry shell (which is still on the baking tray to catch any drips during baking).
+Carefully pour the egg mixture over top.
 Bake for 30 to 35 minutes or until just set.

 Let cool for a few minutes and serve warm or at room temperature.